RCGEnableBigDataDeveloper/mapr-auth/README.md

     mvn clean install -DskipTests=false -PcheckstyleSkip

 # Java API
 The mapr-auth API can be accessed directly from java code.
-The API leverages the builder pattern to create a MapR ACE object
+The API leverages the builder pattern to create a MapR ACE object.
+For example, this Java code...

 ```java
 AceExpression a = new AceExpression("u", "user1", AceOperator.AND.get(), "group1", AceOperator.AND.get(), 0);